web-at-berkeley/wdb-backend-interview-sp2/README.md

 ## Clarifications

 This section will be updated with clarifications as they come up!

-2. You can assume all names are UNIQUE and CASE INSENSITIVE, only including letters a-z.
-3. the `bestShout` endpoint should only operate on contestants who have performed a shout.
-If you implemented it a different way, you can keep it that way an note that in your assumptions doc though — it won't negatively affect you!

 ## Submission Instructions

 Welcome to WDB's backend project for development branch applicants — Spring 2024 👋